Be Careful with Candles

 Candles provide festive decor for the holiday season.
 They are part of worship ceremonies.
 They can scent the air with mood-enhancing aromas.
 And if the power goes out, candles may become an alternative to electric lights.

-However, home fires caused by candles are on the rise.
+However, home fires caused by candles continue to be an issue.
 Outside the holiday season, candle fires most often start in the bedroom.
 Scented candles may be used to create a romantic or relaxing environment.
 Predictably, people fall asleep while the candle continues to burn.
 All too often, the flame ignites a mattress or bedding.
 The Canada Safety Council strongly recommends keeping candles out of all bedrooms.
 In case the power goes out, keep flashlights on hand.

 The most common scenario is that the flame ignites something nearby, perhaps when the candle is knocked over or burns too low.
 If someone can put the fire out immediately, there may only be damage to the surrounding area (which can still be significant).
 Anyone who likes to use candles should always have a fire extinguisher handy.
 However, if a fire starts when no one is in the room — or awake — a major disaster is likely.